Orange is one Maine Coon color that is so vibrant it’s hard to ignore.

 Orange Tabby Maine Coons

-It has a white trim around its lip and chin.
-Its nose leather and paw pads are usually brick red.
-This coat has a classic, a mackerel, and a ticked pattern variation.
+There is a faint white trim around the lip and chin.
+The orange tabby’s nose leather and paw pads are often brick red.

 Other Maine Coon Coats With Orange Fur

-- Silver Patched Tabby (in classic, mackerel or ticked patterns)
+- Silver Patched Tabby (classic, mackerel, or ticked patterns)

-- Cameo Tabby (in classic, mackerel or ticked patterns)
+- Cameo Tabby (classic, mackerel, or ticked patterns)